kalman17/anycam-extension/README.md

 **Limitations**

 - Translation direction on small-baseline indoor video is weak (near chance on TUM-RGBD and Sintel).
 Longer context, teacher distillation, an epipolar loss and motion-rich extra data did not change it; fixing the depth convention in the loss (see the changelog) improved it on KITTI and TUM, not on Sintel.
-- Intrinsics from the distilled head are teacher-level on the training corpus' focal range and weak on narrow-FOV driving crops.
+- Intrinsics from the distilled head trail the teacher (27.5 % vs 16.6 % average focal error), most on narrow-FOV driving crops; the head distilled on the previous weights did better on Sintel (21.8 % vs 31.1 %), so the retrained weights carry less focal information for that kind of footage.
 - Trajectory-level accuracy trails AnyCam's long-context inference (Sintel ATE 0.29 vs 0.10; TUM-RGBD 0.14): chaining 8-frame windows without bundle adjustment accumulates drift, and the retrained model drifts more on Sintel than the previous one (0.18) despite equal window rotation.
 - One training run, one seed; window-level medians without confidence intervals.
 - Every number on this page, with its corrections, is dated in [CHANGELOG.md](CHANGELOG.md).